 I wish to offer you something almost as important as your choice of pets: My Top-10 list of pop songs ever.
 But first, I’ll provide you with the criteria I used to select these songs.
 Without the reasons why, the list isn’t as meaningful.

 Criteria for the Top-10 pop songs ever

 Bands, not soloists.
-Songs sung by soloists like Taylor Swift or Billy Idol are fabulous, but if I chose from those numbers, my top-10 list would really be my favorite solo artists.
+Songs sung by soloists like Taylor Swift and Billy Idol are fabulous, but if I chose from those numbers, my Top-10 list would really be my favorite solo artists.
 Thus, I’m limiting the list to pieces performed by bands.

 Only one band per piece, else the list would be my favorite bands.

-Top-10 songs are selected only by how they sound, not how the performers looked or acted or how psychotic they were in real life, or even how good or bad their music videos were.
+Top-10 songs are selected only by how they sound, not how the performers looked or acted, how psychotic they were in real life, or even how good or bad their music videos were.